CTSRD-CHERI/cheri-exercises/src/exercises/cheriabi/README.md

    `&rodata_const`, `&relro_ptr`, `&rw_ptr` and `printf` in step 2?
 What are
    the permissions for these mappings?

-5. Just because the page mapping exist, however, CHERI programs need to have capabilities installed to access them.
+5. Just because the page mappings exist, however, CHERI programs need to have capabilities installed to access them.
 Here at the very beginning of a process's life, we are in a good position to see the *root capabilities* that the kernel makes available.
 Use `info registers` to see the initial